 One of the interesting things here is that people have gone to the World Cup and they heard so much negative press and they’ve been pleasantly surprised because it’s been an absolute shock.
 Turns out Russia is nothing like it’s depicted in the press.

-“There was a concerted campaign to try and subvert that World Cup before it began,” says White.
+“There was a concerted campaign to try and subvert that World Cup before it began,” says Wight.
 “Talked about boycott.
 Boris Johnson, British Foreign Secretary’s outrageous statement comparing the World Cup in Russia to the Olympic Games in Germany in 1936.

 “Hitler’s games, the Nazi Games.
 It really has been revelatory the extent to which the veil has been lifted and this is to the great discredit of these liberal, propagandists.
 They’re not genuine journalist, they are ideologically driven foot soldiers on the side of an establishment seething with anti Russia sentiment.”